ionos-cloud/external-dns-ionos-webhook/README.md

 # ExternalDNS - IONOS Webhook

-ExternalDNS is a Kubernetes add-on for automatically managing Domain Name System (DNS) records for Kubernetes services by using different DNS providers.
+ExternalDNS is a Kubernetes controller for automatically managing Domain Name System (DNS) records for Kubernetes services by using different DNS providers.
 By default, Kubernetes manages DNS records internally, but ExternalDNS takes this functionality a step further by delegating the management of DNS records to an external DNS